PixelPlusUI-Elle/manifest/README.md

 # PixelPlusUI [![Download PixelPlusUI Builds](https://img.shields.io/sourceforge/dt/pixelplusui-project.svg)](https://sourceforge.net/projects/pixelplusui-project/files/eleven/)
 ### - Your Requirements Our Goals

-PixelPlusUI is a Pixel Experience based ROM with some more friendly user experience.
+PixelPlusUI is an another aftermarket aosp ROM Minimal UI & close to Stock Android ROM.
 What differentiates us from the rest, you ask?
 LET'S FIND OUT.
-It has additional localised and personalized functionality while preserving the stock Android look by adhering to Material Design guidelines.
-Unlike OEMs' slow and untimely updates, we closely follow Google to bring the latest updates to our users.
-This is a minimal and close to stock Android ROM which offers great performance and stability with many awesome features and user security.
-But this doesn't mean our aim is to provide all the customisation available on the planet.
+Our main aim is to give user a better experience without compromising quality of Android experience so that no one struggles in any kind of difficulties while using their device.
+It brings a better UI/UX to Android with a seamless experience coupled with customisations and user security.
+Inshort its perfectly balaced between Great Performance, Security, Stability, Minimal UI & Awesome features including pixel goodies.
+Join us now and start enjoying the beauty of stock Android.
+Build and enjoy PixelPlusUI on your respective devices!

 To get started, you'll need to get familiar with [Repo](https://source.android.com/source/using-repo.html) and [Version Control with Git](https://source.android.com/source/version-control.html).